The-Bioinformatics-Group/kordia_pathway_analysis/README.md

 I tried to run PANNZER and AGeS but couldn't install them.
 PANNZERs' database was too big for my available hard drives and AGeS wouldn't install due to missing dependencies.

-**Prokka consists of the following core modules**
+**Prokka consists of the following core modules**
 Prodigal: Finds hypothetical genes
 Aragorn: tRNA detection
 BLASTp: Searches FASTA files with amino acid sequences
 Infernal: ncRNA detection
 Cmpress: Required for Infernal
 Hmmpress: Required for HMM database creation
 Hmmscan: Scans HMM databases
 Makeblastdb: Creates BLAST databases
 Tbl2asn: Creates GenBank compliant files

-**In addition to these core modules, it is possible to use the following optional tools:**
+**In addition to these core modules, it is possible to use the following optional tools:**
 Barrnap - rRNA detection (Fast, less precise)
 RNAmmer - rRNA detection (Slow, more precise)
 SignalP - Signal peptide detection

 **Prokka goes through the following steps in the annotation process:**
 1. Find tRNAs with Aragorn
 2. Find rRNAs (if barrnap or RNAmmer (requires hmmer 2.3.2) is installed)
 3. Find ncRNAs (if flag “--rfam” is used)
 4. Find coding sequences with prodigal
 5. Find signal peptides (If SignalP is installed and if “--gram -/neg” or +/pos is used)
 6. Use genus specific database and use ~/prokka/db/genus/desiredgenus to annotate from, contains AA sequences.
 Requires the flag “--usegenus” and “--genus desiredgenus”
 7. Use user submitted trusted protein FASTA file to annotate from, requires “--protein file.ffn”
 8. Runs BLAST on kingdom specific AA FASTA file
 9. Runs hmmer3 and searches ~/prokka/db/hmm/
-10 Runs tbl2asn to create genbank compliant files
+10. Runs tbl2asn to create genbank compliant files

 Prokka has been kept up to date with the latest UniProt sprot database.
 Hidden Markov Model databases from Pfam, TIGRFAM, SUPERFAMILY have been added for increased annotation results.
 The addition of the SUPERFAMILY database had no discernible impact on the annotation results.